mpenet/alia/README.md

 ## Installation

+Alia requires runs on clojure >= 1.7 (we're using IReduceInit internally)

 The binary protocol server is not started with the default configuration file coming with Cassandra 1.2+
 In the cassandra.yaml file, you need to set: